IEA (2020), SDG7: Data and Projections, IEA, Paris https://www.iea.org/reports/sdg7-data-and-projections

 Proportion of population with primary reliance on clean cooking facilities, 2000-2018

-In the scenario taking into account today’s current and announced policies (what we call the Stated Policies Scenario), the number of people without access to clean cooking facilities decreases to 2.3 billion in 2030 and 1.8 billion in 2040, falling far from the 2030 universal access target aimed by SDG 7.1.
-In 2040, population without access is almost equally shared between Africa and Developing Asia.
-In India, the access rate is 76% by 2040, which means around 380 million remain without access.
+In the scenario taking into account today’s current and announced policies (what we call the Stated Policies Scenario, or STEPS), there is a reversal in progress in 2020 and 2021 due to the Covid-19 crisis, and by 2030 there are still 2.4 billion without access to clean cooking facilities.
+This is around 60 million more people than in the STEPS in the World Energy Outlook-2019, falling farther away from the 2030 universal access target aimed by SDG 7.1.
+In 2030, population without access is almost equally shared between Africa and Developing Asia.
+In India, the access rate is 67% by 2030, which means around 500 million remain without access.

-In sub-Saharan Africa, some progress is made in the Stated Policies Scenario in reducing reliance on the inefficient use of solid biomass for cooking.
-But the number of people gaining access to clean cooking barely exceeds population growth as switching from the traditional use of biomass to cleaner options faces both economic and non-economic barriers.
-The switch to clean cooking turns a corner around 2030 though, so that by 2040, 870 million people do not have clean cooking access.
-As a result, the number of premature deaths linked to indoor air pollution continues to increase to 500 000 by 2030.
-Nonetheless, countries such as Kenya, Tanzania, Ghana and Cote d’Ivoire manage to bend the curve and decrease their population without access, providing clean cooking solutions to around half of their population in 2030 thanks to engaged policies.
+In sub-Saharan Africa, the number of people gaining access to clean cooking barely exceeds population growth as switching from the traditional use of biomass to cleaner options faces both economic and non-economic barriers.
+As a result, the population without access to clean cooking solutions grows to more than 1 billion people in 2030 in the STEPS, and the number of premature deaths linked to indoor air pollution continues to increase to over 500 000 by 2030.
+In the DRS, the population without access grows by an additional 30 million people in the region.

 Proportion of population with primary reliance on clean fuels for cooking, 2000-2030